neovim/neovim.github.io/_posts/2017-05-02-newsletter.md

 some events or sprints together!

-- @Sander2 (one of the students on the Architecture project mentioned above) has been experimenting with code fuzzing and successfully resulted in a [bug fix](https://github.com/neovim/neovim/pull/6557) in nvim and vim.
+- @Sander2 (one of the students on the Architecture project mentioned above) has been experimenting with code fuzzing which resulted in a [bug fix](https://github.com/neovim/neovim/pull/6557) in both Neovim and Vim.

 - @ZyX-I 's [eval.c refactor](https://github.com/neovim/neovim/pull/5119) was also merged,
-paving the way for the built-in lua for 0.3.
+paving the way for the built-in Lua for 0.3.
 We cannot wait!

 - [Libuv](https://github.com/libuv/libuv/issues/1287) might be getting support
 for cygwin and other platforms.
-This is great new for Neovim!
+This is great news for Neovim!

 Misc
 ----

-- [Neomutt](https://github.com/neomutt/neomutt/pull/415) may be getting a lua based testing infrastructure similar to ours.
+- [Neomutt](https://github.com/neomutt/neomutt/pull/415) may be getting a Lua based testing infrastructure similar to ours.

 - The [road map](https://neovim.io/roadmap/) has got your back if you need a quick overview of what is to come.

 - For a complete list of Neovim features [:help vim-differences](https://neovim.io/doc/user/vim_diff.html)

-- @brammool (creator of vim), as well as @chrisbra (vim contributor) have left a few comments on our issue tracker, it's nice to be working together!
+- @brammool (creator of Vim), as well as @chrisbra (Vim contributor) have left a few comments on our issue tracker, it's nice to be working together!

 Thank you sponsors, and thank you @justinmk @brammool et al for the awesome project.